TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Nice's famed Place Massena.

-No matter where you choose to study, you’ll find a plethora of places to explore with your friends.
+No matter where you study, you’ll find many places to explore with your friends.
 Despite its compact, red-roofed, ocher-shaded buildings, Nice is rife with activities for the confused tourist or excited student — museums, churches, landmarks, marketplaces, and winter sports.
 Get lost.
 I’ve found that it’s the best way to fall in love with a city and its hidden nooks, crannies, and alleyways.
 If you can’t find your way out, consult a map or politely ask a local.

 Transportation